 Have we found the lost city of Atlantis?

 One story suggests that the Eye could be the former site of the lost city of Atlantis, a fictional island first mentioned in the works of the Greek philosopher Plato.
-Around 360 BCE, Plato wrote about a magnificent city named Atlantis, a utopian society that attacked “Ancient Athens” before ultimately displeasing the deities and sinking into the Atlantic ocean.
+Around 360 BCE, he wrote about the magnificent city, a utopian society that attacked “Ancient Athens” before ultimately displeasing the deities and sinking into the Atlantic Ocean.

-Plato also described Atlantis as having a central island that was surrounded by different rings – including rings made of water – remarkably similar to the Richat Structure.
-Researchers even believe that large amounts of water once drained out of the Richat Structure, suggesting it could have been surrounded by water at one time just like Atlantis.
+Plato also described Atlantis as having a central island that was surrounded by different rings – including those made of water – remarkably similar to the Richat Structure.
+Researchers even believe that large amounts of water once drained out of the Richat Structure, suggesting it could have been surrounded by water at one time, just like Atlantis.

-Finally, the Richat Structure is “in the shadow of mountains to the north, through which rivers flowed down into a wide valley” – the same landscape in that Atlantis was supposedly situated.
+Finally, the Richat Structure is “in the shadow of mountains to the north, through which rivers flowed down into a wide valley” – the same landscape in which Atlantis was supposedly situated.

-A lot is still unknown about the mysterious structure, and scientists continue to research its geology and archeology to better understand its origins.
+A lot is still unknown about the mysterious structure, and experts continue to research its geology and archeology, in the hopes of better understanding its origins.
 For those wanting to see the structure for themselves, you can visit it as a tourist destination and even stay at a hotel inside the Eye!